In recent times, the world is eating far too much sugar, and this has disastrous health consequences.

 - Make smart substitutes for the foods you currently eat.
 Instead of milk chocolate, replace it with dark chocolate.
 Rather than drinking a big glass of sugary fruit juice, eat a piece of fruit.

-- Adopt a low-carb, high-fat (LCHF) diet full of healthy fats.
-Here is a helpful resource for low-carb diets.
+- Adopting a low-carb, high-fat (LCHF) diet full of healthy fats might be beneficial.

 Don’t Fear Dietary Fat